globewalldesk/revuu/README.md

 inclusion from revuu.rb.
 Fixed very bad (inadvertantly deleted tasks!) bug introduced when switching to 0-9 in task list view.
 Thoroughly refactored revuu.rb, settings methods (now located in settings_helper.rb), and added edge case logic for missing settings.
+Also refactored TaskList class and modules, fixing bugs, thereby loading the tasklist instantly (as before), making the tasklist UX more consistent, etc.